tify-iiif-viewer/tify/README.md

 The production build will be stored in `dist`, just copy the contents of this directory to your server.

 ## Running Tests

-While Karma and all required plugins are part of the dev dependencies, CodeceptJS, which is used for end-to-end tests, is not.
-If needed, install CodeceptJS with `npm install -g codeceptjs`.

-Run tests:

 ``` bash
 # run unit tests